Who am I?

 I work on computational models of microbial ecosystems, genome evolution, and biomolecular networks.
-I am a statistical physicist by training and often use physics-based modeling techniques.
-I particularly love simple yet rich "bottom-down" models.
-My research has applications in big data analysis in genomics and systems biology, biomedicine, synthetic biology and metabolic engineering of biofuels, epidemiology of pathogens and infectious diseases, etc. Below are the highlights from some of my recent (and not so recent) published and submitted articles in reverse chronological order:
+I am a physicist by training and often use statistical physics-based modeling techniques.
+I particularly love simple-yet-rich "bottom-down" models.
+My research has applications in big data analysis in genomics and systems biology, medicine, synthetic biology and metabolic engineering of biofuels, epidemiology of pathogens and infectious diseases, etc. Below are the highlights from my recent articles in reverse chronological order:

-The model in (Byproducts biorxiv 2017) is based on rules of metabolic exchange, where metabolic byproducts excreted by some of the microbes are used as nutrients by others.
-The complexity of such exchange in the human gut microbiome - a quintessential example of a complex microbial ecosystem - is substantial and involves a network of ~250 metabolites exchanged among ~600 microbial species.
+The model in (Byproducts_PRL_2018), selected as an editors choice in Physical Review Letters (see the APS focus article by Marc Buchanan), is based on the rules of metabolic exchange, where metabolic byproducts excreted by some of the microbes are used as nutrients by others.
+The complexity of such exchange in the human gut microbiome - a quintessential example of a complex microbial ecosystem - is substantial and involves a network of ~250 metabolites exchanged among ~570 microbial species.

 In (JCP 2015) we presented a general theoretical and numerical analysis of the problem of autocatalysis of polymers capable of template-assisted ligation and driven by cyclic changes in the environment.
 Our central result is the existence of the first order transition between the regime dominated by free monomers and that with a self-sustaining population of sufficiently long polymers.
 Another key result is the emergence of the kinetically limited optimal sequence overlap length between a template and its two substrates.

-We are interested in collapse-driven population dynamics of microbial populations exposed to predation by their viruses (bacteriophages).
+We are interested in collapse-driven population dynamics of microbial ecosystems exposed to predation by their viruses (bacteriophages).